|

 Coulomb Energy) learning algorithm and is therefore a classifier.
 Scalability

 is assured and virtually unlimited.
-One Shot Learning is inherently
+One Shot Learning is inherently guaranteed

-multiple classifications allows to transform the classifier
+classifications allows to transform the classifier into a GRNN (General

-interpolations on LUTs (Look Up Table).
-All Anomaly
+Regression Neural Network) through weighted interpolations on LUTs (Look Up

-Detection problems can be solved in an extremely simple way. |
+Table).
+All Anomaly Detection problems can be solved in an extremely simple

 LUCA MARCHESE Aerospace_&_Defence_Machine_Learning_Company VAT:_IT0267070992 Email:_luca.marchese@synaptics.org |